-Location tracking is an organization-wide extension, allowing you to record where users are and where they have been.
-When you enable location tracking, licensed users in your organization can use either the Tracker mobile app or the Field Maps mobile app to upload their locations to the location tracking layer.
+Location sharing is an organization-wide extension, allowing you to record where users are and where they have been.
+Enabling location sharing creates a location sharing layer to which licensed users in your organization can upload their locations using the Field Maps, QuickCapture, or Indoors mobile app.
 Users only see their own tracks, and additional permissions are required to view the tracks of others.

-Once location tracking is enabled, administrators can use the Track Viewer web app to share last known location and track data with other users in the organization by creating track views.
+Once location sharing is enabled, administrators can use the Track Viewer web app to share last known location and track data with other users in the organization by creating track views.
 Track views define which users have tracks included in the view and who can view those tracks.
-Both the Tracker mobile app and the Field Maps mobile app are optimized for tracking locations in the background, minimizing the impact on device battery.
+The Field Maps, QuickCapture, and Indoors mobile apps are optimized for sharing locations in the background, minimizing the impact on device battery.
 The mobile apps record tracks whether or not there is a data connection and provide mobile users with control of when they are and are not tracked.

-Do the following to enable location tracking for organization members:
+Do the following to enable location sharing for organization members:

-- Verify that you are signed in to your organization as a default administrator or custom role with administrative privileges to manage utility services settings.
+- Verify that you are signed in to your organization as a default administrator or custom role with the following privileges:

 - At the top of the site, click Organization and click the Settings tab.